East Midlands

 Commission

-The East Midlands Inclusive Growth Commission is tasked with recommending an ambitious, long term and evidence-based plan to unleash potential and deliver prosperity for communities across the region.
+The East Midlands Inclusive Growth Commission was tasked by the Mayor of the East Midlands, Claire Ward, with recommending an ambitious, long-term and innovative economic plan for the region.

-The commission explores solutions that offer a long-term plan for people who live, work and study in the region, equipping them with the opportunity to fulfil their potential.
+The commission explored solutions that offer a long-term plan for people who live, work and study in the region, equipping them with the opportunity to fulfil their potential.

 Recommendations are rooted in our unique Prosperous Places model, which combines economic, social and natural factors to provide long-term ideas for growth rooted in cutting-edge evidence, community insights and conversations with local leaders.

-The commission’s findings and strategy will be developed in close collaboration with councils, businesses, colleges, universities and trade unions across the region.
+The commission’s findings and strategy were developed through extensive engagement with residents, and in close collaboration with councils, businesses, colleges and universities across the region.

 Inclusive growth: forthcoming research and collaborative opportunities